spencer-shadley/completed-class/08-Week_Project-1-Contd/1-tuesday/preclass-drill/drill.md

 - `git push` (remember, everything so far has been local since we haven't pushed anything)

+## Command Cheatsheet

+- `git branch` - check the current branch

+- `git checkout <branch-name>` - switch to branch-name

+- `git checkout -b <branch-name>` - create and then switch to branch-name

+- `git merge <branch-name>` - merge the changes from "branch-name" into the current branch

+- `git branch -d <branch-name>` - delete "branch-name"

 ## Resources

 | Site                                                                                                                     | Description                                                                |